craigcitro/site/content/books.md

 #### *A Random Walk Down Wall Street*, by Burton Malkiel.
 4/5

 Easy reading, but fun and well-done.

+#### *Annabel Scheme*, by Robin Sloan.
+5/5

+I had **so** much fun reading this book.
+The book prioritized a fun story over details about the science, which was great, but I could see annoying some folks.
+But I think bananas and quantum computing are now forever tied together in my mind.

 #### *Thinking, Fast and Slow*, by Daniel Kahneman.
 5/5